What is Dashboard?

 Launch Dashboard

-A default installation of Mac OS X will include the Dashboard icon.
-You activate Dashboard by clicking the icon or hitting the F12 (default hotkey) key on the keyboard.
+A default installation of Mac OS X will include the Dashboard icon. on the Dock You activate Dashboard by clicking the icon or hitting the F12 (default hotkey) key on the keyboard.
 An animation occurs where Dashboard launches on top of anything visible on the desktop, the screen dims the screen as widgets appear.

 Close Dashboard